 However, the assignment in Kungsbacka is remarkable in a different way, as it combines the Geoprobe with the use of a new probe called OIP (Optical Profiling Tool).
 A little light source, transmitting a UV-light is placed inside the probe.
 The light makes the contamination with hydrocarbons fluorescent and thereby the signal can be captured by a camera.
 Besides UV-light, the light source can transmit a green light – a so-called G-light– in order to capture heavier substances such as tar and creosote.

 ”With this new method combined with the Geoprobe, you get a very distinct picture of where the contamination is located.
-We both get the type of soil exposed and an indication if it is either lighter or heavier oil components that are present in the free phase,” says project manager Freja Rebecca Johansen.
+We both get the type of soil exposed and an indication of whether it is lighter or heavier oil components that are present in the free phase,” says project manager Freja Rebecca Johansen.

-In the so-called free phase, the concentration of contamination is so high that the contamination is present as completely liquefied small drops in the soils so-called pore barrier.
+In the so-called free phase, the concentration of contamination is so high that the contamination is present as completely liquefied small drops in the soil's so-called pore barrier.
 When the pores are filled, the contamination is able to flow through soil cracks and in this way move down through the soil.
-If the contamination are not removed it may ultimately end in the groundwater.
+If the contamination is not removed it may ultimately end in the groundwater.

-As the first ones in Europe, NIRAS got the equipment for conducting OIP-inspections in 2016 and are the only consultants that got it at the moment.
+As the first ones in Europe, NIRAS got the equipment for conducting OIP-inspections in 2016 and are the only consultants who have it at the moment.
 In corporation with Sveriges Geologiska Undersökning (SGU) among others, NIRAS conducted a number of inspections of contaminated soil – among others in Kungsbacka.

 ”We have very good experiences with NIRAS’ use of the OIP-method, as it has provided us with lot of data in 3D and thereby a possibility to establish a good conceptual model,” says Erik Bergstedt from SGU.